aaronr22/rpi-iot/README.md

 # rpi-iot

-Create a website to control lights and other devices
+Create IoT devices by using a website to control lights and other devices from a mobile phone or computer

 Tools
 - Raspberry Pi Zero W to control the lights or device